Understanding Developers Well-Being and Productivity: a 2-year Longitudinal Analysis during the COVID-19 Pandemic: Discussion

-Even though all typical welfare support (e.g., childcare, schools, sports facilities) was closed, software engineers showed a high level of adaptation by keeping the same productivity levels and steadily increasing their well-being levels.
-Consequently, in a post-pandemic working from home context, with all support facilities normally running, working from home is very unlikely impacted developers' well-being negatively.
+Even though all typical welfare support (e.g., childcare, schools, and sports facilities) was closed, software engineers showed a high level of adaptation by keeping the same productivity levels and steadily increasing their well-being levels.
+Consequently, in a post-pandemic working from home context, with all support facilities normally running, working from home is unlikely to impact developers' well-being negatively on average.
+This means, at the same time, that some developers might feel more lonely or experience other negative emotions when working from home, while others enjoy it more.
+This is likely to depend on various factors such as their quality of social contact, how happy they are to (not) see their colleagues, office set-ups at home, or difficulty of their commute.
 Qualitative findings support this argument, suggesting that working from home significantly improved work-life balance~\cite{ford2020tale}.
-Similarly, a large-scale cross-sectional study observed that $89$\% of the surveyed professionals would like to continue to work remotely (especially in a hybrid fashion), also in the future to come~\cite{Walton2020NZadaptation}.
+Similarly, a large-scale cross-sectional study observed that $89$\% of the surveyed professionals would like to continue to work remotely (especially in a hybrid fashion)~\cite{Walton2020NZadaptation}.
 However, previous research regarding the impact of working from home on productivity is mixed.
-Some studies found that working from home is positively or unrelated to productivity~\cite{bao2020does,barrero2021working,deole2021home,russo2020predictors}, whereas other research found that working from home has some negative effects~\cite{gibbs2021work,kitagawa2021working,morikawa2020productivity}).
+Some studies found that working from home is positively or unrelated to productivity~\cite{barrero2021working,deole2021home,russo2020predictors}, whereas other research found that working from home has some negative effects~\cite{gibbs2021work,kitagawa2021working,morikawa2020productivity}).
+Interestingly, the studies which found that working from home is negatively associated with productivity were conducted in India and Japan, whereas those which found positive effects in the UK and USA.
+This finding provides some support for the individualism-collectivism hypothesis~\cite{hofstede2001culture}: People in collectivist cultures might struggle more to work alone and prefer working in teams.
+However, this reasoning is speculative as the individualism-collectivism hypothesis has been increasingly challenged in recent years~\cite{takano2018comparing}.